-Yet, for most businesses doing digital marketing, sales funnels just work.
+For most businesses doing digital marketing, creating sales funnels is the way to make digital marketing work.

 There was this client who came in last week.
 He had his website built with PHP and was trying to use Marketo work for his marketing efforts.

 The result?
 Complete mess.
 He spends more time doing firefighting, trying to connect his marketing campaigns with Marketo, and all the technical wizardry that’s needed to make all this work.

 Consider this: There’s this guy called John — a real estate agent in California.
 He is all excited about his business, he has taken the sprint for entrepreneurship, gave up his job, and started doing all the hustle he possibly could.

 Then, he read some blog posts online and now wants to build a simple funnel for his business.
 All that he wants are the following: